near/docs/docs/tools/near-indexer-framework.md

 Replace `config.json` in your `--home-dir` (e.g. `~/.near/testnet/config.json`) with downloaded one.

 Configs for the specified network are in the `--home-dir` provided folder.
 We need to ensure that NEAR Indexer follows all the necessary shards, so `"tracked_shards"` parameters in `~/.near/testnet/config.json` needs to be configured properly.
-For example, with a single shared network, you just add the shard #0 to the list:
+For example, with a single-sharded network, you just add the shard #0 to the list:

 ```
 ...